 4 Hours of DARK Ancient Mesopotamia History Facts: Sleep Stories to Fall Asleep To

-Mesopotamia invented writing, the wheel, the city, the legal code, and the concept of organized irrigation agriculture — in roughly that order, over about five thousand years.
-The civilizations of ancient Mesopotamia are the oldest we have detailed records of, which makes sleep stories covering 4 hours of dark ancient mesopotamia history facts genuinely unlike anything else in the genre: you are listening to the very beginning of recorded human history.
+Mesopotamia invented writing, the wheel, the city, the legal code, and the concept of organised irrigation agriculture, in roughly that order, over about five thousand years.
+The civilisations of ancient Mesopotamia are the oldest we have detailed records of, which makes sleep stories covering 4 hours of dark ancient Mesopotamia history facts genuinely unlike anything else in the genre.
+You are listening to the very beginning of recorded human history, narrated calmly enough to follow you into sleep.

 4 Hours of DARK Ancient Mesopotamia History Facts